La Bella Puglia

 This mystical bike tour continues as we twist inland to the Basilicata region where we will spend the next two nights in Matera, “The City of Stone.”
 We stay in the magical Sassi – an entire area carved into the rock and located in one of the most panoramic and charming areas of this ancient town.
 Matera’s 155 fascinating cave churches range from primitive to exquisite.
 Medieval monks literally “dug in,” excavating individual cells, tiny chapels, and even some spacious churches in the hills, valleys and ravines around Matera.
 This gently undulating bicycle trip is an ideal introduction to the irresistible Basilicata and Puglia regions.

-Check out our 6-Day La Bella Puglia Mini
+Want less cycling?
+Check out our 6-Day La Bella Puglia Mini.

 - Two night stay and a walking tour of Matera, “the city of stone”